Ali-Mohamed0/ASUMobiCarG30/README.md

    3-Provide line tracking mode by following a black track on a white background.

-# Maximizes the all appetites as possible as can.
+# Maximizes the all abilities as possible as can.

   4-Maximum battery capacity.